Mushroom, Bacon, and Herb Stuffed Pork Tenderloin

 This cold and rainy weather has me in the mood to cook!
 I’ve been having a lot of fun in the kitchen lately, creating new recipes and old favorites.
 I recently picked up a pork tenderloin so I could make this recipe I found at Grabbing the Gusto.
-Not only is this stuffed pork tenderloin delicious and comforting, it’s also pretty, which means it’s nice enough to serve to dinner guests.
-My kids gobbled up their pork and so did my husband and I. I really loved the flavor of the mushroom stuffing and the pork was moist and tender.
-The porcini powder really gave the pork itself a nice depth of flavor – I’ll be using this powder on lots of things in the future!
+Not only is this stuffed pork tenderloin delicious and comforting, but it’s also pretty, which means it’s nice enough to serve to dinner guests.
+I really loved the flavor of the mushroom stuffing and the pork was moist and tender.
+The porcini powder really gave the pork itself a nice depth of flavor–I’ll be using this powder on lots of things in the future!
 I served this stuffed pork tenderloin with Kale Sauté with Roasted Butternut Squash, Dried Cranberries, and Pecans along with some sautéed carrots.
-It was a healthy and delicious meal that my entire family liked.
+It was a healthy and delicious meal that my entire family enjoyed.

 Preheat oven to 350 degrees.
 Coat a large Dutch oven with cooking spray.

 Place the pork tenderloin on a cutting board.
 Trim any fat from the meat then remove the silverskin (click here for instructions).
 Using a very sharp knife make a lengthwise cut down the center of the pork tenderloin, cutting to but not through the other side.
 Spread the meat open and place a piece of plastic wrap over the top.
 Working from the center to the edges, pound lightly with the flat side of a meat mallet to form a rectangle.